Faith & Finance with Rob West

 Without these guideposts, investors risk straying off course, possibly realizing too late that their portfolio has been heading in the wrong direction.
 Publicly available indexes provide a crucial check-in, ensuring investments align with long-term objectives.

 Many investors believe they can outperform the market by actively trading stocks.
 However, research suggests otherwise.
-A study published in The Journal of Finance found that individuals who frequently traded stocks underperformed compared to those who traded less.Over a six-year period:
+A study published in found that individuals who frequently traded stocks underperformed compared to those who traded less.October 15, 2025

 A key distinction in investing is the difference between active and passive mutual funds: